Skip to main content

 Serving as the “public face of ethics” at UNC, the Parr Center serves as an important host for public discussions of topical ethical issues and sponsors UNC’s collegiate “Ethics Bowl” team.
 The UNC Center for Bioethics and the Parr Center have established a close working relationship, including:

 • Co-Sponsoring guest speakers in bioethics.
-On Nov.
-7, 2010, the Parr Center and the Center for Bioethics co-sponsored Dr. Robert Wachbroit’s lecture, to inaugurate our Visiting Scholars in Bioethics Seminar Series.
+In November 2010, the Parr Center and the Center for Bioethics co-sponsored its inaugural lecture.
 Since that time, our co-sponsored guest speakers are chronicled under Clinical Ethics Grand Rounds

 UNC Health Care

-The UNC Center for Bioethics partners with UNC Health to support the UNC Hospital Ethics Committee (HEC) and through that Committee, to support clinical ethics capacity building across the UNC affiliate network.
+The UNC Center for Bioethics partners with UNC Health to support the UNC Hospital Ethics Committee (HEC) and its Clinical Ethics Service.
+Their work supports clinical ethics capacity building across the UNC affiliate network.

 North Carolina Translational and Clinical Sciences (NC TraCS) Institute

 The NC TraCS Institute at UNC is one of 60 medical research institutions working together as a national consortium to improve the way biomedical research is conducted.
 The consortium, funded through the NIH Clinical and Translational Science Awards (CTSA), shares a common vision to reduce the time it takes for laboratory discoveries to become treatments for patients, and to engage communities in clinical research efforts.
 It also is fulfilling the critical need to train a new generation of clinical researchers.
-The Center for Bioethics collaborates with the Institute to co-sponsor the Institute’s Clinical Research Ethics Core, which provides educational activities, consultation services, and research support for the Institute.
+NC TraCS is one avenue by which researchers may be referred to our Research Ethics Consultation Service.

 The Center for Genomics and Society (CGS)